butteronarchbtw/acme-linux/README.md

 personal port of part of the plan9 ecosystem to unix makefiles

-this fork contains just enough for building acme and setting a custom font
+this fork contains just enough for building acme or sam and setting a custom font

 mainly for educational purposes (and because building plan9port was too slow for me)